 Light golden yellow colour, like white wine

-Light golden brown colour, if slightly smoky
+Light or deep golden brown colour, if smoky

 Generally very clear crystals